Pachciar3/Sarabanda/README.md

 # Sarabanda PSD2HTML
-This is my first project with use Bootstrap framework.
+This is my first project with using Bootstrap libary.
 Graphic design is from [here](https://symu.co/freebies/templates-4/sarabanda-psd-template/).
-While creating, I was editing the Bootstrap styles or adding my own styles.
 ## Technologies:
   - HTML 5
   - CSS 3(BEM)